-Flynn’s Tours founder, Johnny Gannan is passionate about sharing the Australasian and Oceanic region with it’s scenic splendour and it’s First Peoples culture and their hospitality towards global travelers.
-He has toured extensively throughout Papua New Guinea, East Timor – Timor Leste, Indonesia, South East Asia, India, China, Japan, New Zealand, the Australian continent and even Antarctica over the last three decades.
+Flynn’s Tours founder, Johnny Gannan is passionate about sharing the Australasian and Oceanic region with it’s scenic splendour and it’s First Peoples culture and their hospitality towards global travellers.
+He has toured extensively throughout Papua New Guinea, East Timor – Timor Leste, Indonesia, South East Asia, India, China, Japan, New Zealand, the Australian continent and even Antarctica over the last four decades.

 Since 2007, his tours enhance travellers' life experience through the discovery, adventure and cultural immersion of high quality tours.
 His mission is to design and conduct safe, educational and exciting tours which cater for a range of ages, interests and budgets; respect local communities; promote sustainable tourism, and make possible special memories.

 Johnny was born in Melbourne where he was awarded his Queen Scout Award as a teenager.
 He commenced publishing Community Newspapers, aged nineteen and developed two publishing groups in different markets enabling their purchase by global publishers, News Limited and Fairfax Media.
 He has owned and run numerous major events and holds tertiary qualifications in event management, vocational training and marketing.
 Johnny has also enjoyed farming a variety of animals and crops.

 Johnny Gannan derives immense satisfaction and joy drawing on his extensive travel experience and cultural immersion to create special memories for his tour participants.